Linear Extensions of Rotor-Routing in Directed Graphs: Reachability Problems: Standard rotor-routing context and background

 The idea behind this result is that $A_1$ is the set of traces of the run, i.e. the arcs corresponding to the last time a particle is routed at each vertex, and following these arcs must lead to a sink.

 This result was generalized by T\'othmérész \cite{tothmeresz_rotor-routing_2022} to the case of graphs that are not necessarily stopping and allow the presence of negative particles.
-The main results of this paper, notably \thref{thm:routing_rotor_mecha}, \thref{thm:charac_legal_rotor}, \thref{thm:np_hard1} and \thref{thm:lr_cy_grm}, can be viewed as generalizations of \thref{thm:run_carac} to various extensions of the standard rotor-routing exposed in the present part.
+The main results of this paper, notably \thref{thm:routing_rotor_mecha}, \thref{thm:charac_legal_rotor}, \thref{thm:np_hard1} and \thref{thm:lr_cy_grm}, can be viewed as further generalizations of \thref{thm:run_carac}.

 \paragraph{Recurrent configurations.}